-- Design and implement information security and access control programmes and policies, by evaluating the storage (used/ unused), access, security and safety of sensitive information. - Never store critical information in system's C drive. - Backup critical data (mobile numbers, aadhaar number etc.,) in an off-site location. - Establish safe reporting guidelines and escalation methods to protect the identity the person who reports.
+- Design and implement information security and access control programmes and policies by evaluating the storage (used/unused), access, security and safety of sensitive information. - Never store critical information in system's C drive. - Backup critical data (contact numbers, email IDs, aadhaar number etc.) in an off-site location. - Establish safe reporting guidelines and escalation methods to protect the identity of the person who reports the breach of security.

-Respond to and recover from cyber security incidents

-Initial assessment: To ensure an appropriate response, it is essential that the response team find out:

-- How the incident occurred ? - Which IT and/or OT systems were affected and how ? - The extent to which the commercial and/or operational data was affected ? - To what extent any threat to IT and OT remains?

-Recover systems and data: Following the initial assessment of the cyber incident, IT and OT systems and data should be cleaned, recovered and restored, so far as is possible, to an operational condition by removing threats from the system and restoring software.

-Investigate the incident: To understand the causes and consequences of a cyber incident, an investigation should be undertaken by the company, with support from an external expert, if appropriate.
-The information from an investigation will play a significant role in preventing a potential recurrence.

-Prevent re-occurrence: Considering the outcome of the investigation mentioned above, actions to address any inadequacies in technical and/or procedural protection measures should be considered, in accordance with the company procedures for implementation of corrective action.
+- Initial assessment: To ensure an appropriate response, it is essential that the response team find out: - How the incident occurred? - Which IT and/or OT systems were affected and how? - The extent to which the commercial and/or operational data was affected? - To what extent any threat to IT and OT remains? - Recover systems and data: Following the initial assessment of the cyber incident, IT and OT systems and data should be cleaned, recovered and restored, as much as possible, to an operational condition by removing threats from the system and restoring the software. - Investigate the incident: To understand the causes and consequences of a cyber incident, an investigation should be undertaken by the company, with support from an external expert, if appropriate.
+The information from an investigation will play a significant role in preventing a potential recurrence. - Prevent re-occurrence: Complying with the outcome of the investigation mentioned above, any inadequacies in technical and/or procedural protection measures should be addressed, in accordance with the company procedures for implementation of corrective action.